What temperatures can you expect during your Spanish holiday

-When you ask most visitors what is the main reason for visiting Spain most will probably say the excellent Spanish weather, for the majority its the long sunny days that tempt us most, however its not all wall to wall sunshine as the climate in Spain does actually yeild some wild and varied temperature changes.
-It is of course the summer months when visitors are a plenty to Spain, which has an enviable climate mostly warm dry and sunny, and although the country does undoubtedly have one best overall climates in the world you may be surprised by some of the temperature extremes recorded on the mainland and the islands.
+When you ask most visitors what is the main reason for visiting Spain most will probably say the excellent Spanish weather, for the majority of holiday makers its the long sunny days that tempt us most, the climate in Spain does actually yield some wild and varied temperature changes.

-On peaks above 2,500m in the Pyrenees, Picos de Europa, Sistema Central and Ibérico and Sierra Nevada it snows between 90 and 120 days a year.
-In the latter ranges, snow is often present October to June in the highest and shadiest spots, though it only remains all the year round in the glaciers of the Pyrenees.
-Spain is a temperate country with average temperatures sea level of between 14º-20ºC.
+On peaks above 2,500m in the Pyrenees, Picos de Europa, Sistema Central, Ibérico and the Sierra Nevada it snows between 90 and 120 days a year.
+In these mountain ranges snow is often present from October to June in the highest and shadiest spots, though it only remains all the year round in the glaciers of the Pyrenees.

-Central Spain and the Southern Atlantic coast has a generally low rainfall though winter snow can be heavy on the sierras.
-Summers are generally hot, especially in the Guadalquivir valley of Northern Andalucia running out to Seville where some of the highest temperatures are recorded Sunshine levels average 5 hours per day in winter and 12 hours per day in summer.
-Central Spain and the Atlantic cost can be notably windy with the winds being cold if coming from snow covered sierras.
+Central Spain and the southern Atlantic coastline generally has low rainfall through winter snow can be heavy on the mountain ranges.
+Summers are generally hot, especially in the Guadalquivir valley of Northern Andalucia running out to Seville where some of the highest temperatures are recorded.
+Sunshine levels average 5 hours per day in winter and 12 hours per day in summer.
+Central Spain and the Atlantic coast can be notably windy with the winds being cold if coming from snow-covered sierras.

 The climate in Spain is incredibly diverse and is largely affected by its altitude and the surrounding sea.
 Spain is one of the most mountainous counties in Europe and has two oceans (the Mediterranean and Atlantic) on both sides of it.
 There is also a huge difference between the northern and southern climate.

-During the winter, coastal temperatures hover at about 17 °C. Although sunny and warm during the day, it can feel very cold at night.
+During the winter, southern coastal temperatures hover at about 16 °C. Although sunny and warm during the day, it can feel very cold at night.
 Inland, it gets seriously colder, especially in mountainous areas around the Pyrenees, Madrid and Granada.
-However whilst the north of Spain may be experiencing low temperatures off 9C a short two hour flight to the Canary Islands and your back up to a warm and inviting 25C. one reason why these Islands have become of the Europe’s top winter holiday destinations.
+However whilst the north of Spain may be experiencing low temperatures off 9C a short two-hour flight to the Canary Islands and your back up to a warm and inviting 25C. one reason why these Islands have become Europe’s top winter holiday destination.

 Late spring, in anticipation of summer, is a magical time in Spain.
-As the days get longer, we get warm settled weather, with average temperatures rising to about 21 °C inland and about 24 °C on the Southern coast.
-There’s an average of 11 hours sun per day.
-The countryside is in full bloom, the Easter fairs are under way and there is a colourful and exciting vibe in most towns and Villages throughout Spain.
+As the days get longer and the weather settles down the average daily temperatures hover around 15C inland and about 24 °C on the Southern coastline.
+There’s an average of 11 hours sun per day and the countryside is in full bloom, the Easter fairs are underway and there is a colourful and exciting vibe in most towns and Villages throughout Spain.